divad1196/divad1196/README.md

 ## Programming languages
-* **C++**: My first love.
-I still practice it by myself but never had the luck to work professionnaly on it.
-  I have used Qt, SFML a long time ago and did a lot of Data Structure and Algorithm on it.
 * **Python**: My default language.
 I think I master all of its current features.
   * Web: I use Flask/Fastapi the most, but I also did use Django.
   * I mainly create tools and scripting to manage systems and APIs.